jakolion/XboxControllerWatcher/readme.md

 ## Xbox Controller Watcher

+The *Xbox Controller Watcher* is monitoring a connected Xbox Controller and has two tasks:

+1. Battery Level

-Because of a missing battery level indicator of the Xbox One Controller when connected to a PC, the "Xbox Controller Watcher" is a tool for monitoring the battery level.
+    Because of a missing battery level indicator of the Xbox One Controller when connected to a PC, the *Xbox Controller Watcher* monitors the battery level.
 It shows a popup when the controller gets connected, disconnected or if the battery level changes.

-If the battery level changes to low or empty the popup will stay until it is clicked or the battery level changes to medium or full.
+    If the popup is shown while a fullscreen application is running, the popup might not be visible to the user.
+Therefore the popup will stay on the screen if the battery level changes to low or empty.
+Then the user is able to see the popup when exiting the fullscreen application.

+2. Hotkeys

+    Additionally the *Xbox Controller Watcher* monitors hotkeys pressed on the controller.
+The user can define custom hotkeys and the corresponding commands.

 ## Credits

+The *Xbox Controller Watcher* uses some images created by other authors:

--   **Xbox program icon**
+-   **Program icon**
     Author: Icon made by [Yun Liu](https://www.shareicon.net/author/yun-liu) from https://www.shareicon.net/
     License: Free for commercial use
     URL: https://www.shareicon.net/white-controller-gamer-xbox-one-controllers-843976

--   **Xbox battery level icons**
+-   **Battery level icons**
     Author: Icon made by [Freepik](http://www.freepik.com/) from http://www.flaticon.com
     License: Flaticon Basic License
     URL no battery: https://www.flaticon.com/free-icon/xbox-control-for-one_37942